fantasticmao/mundo/README.md

 > The naming of Mundo was inspired by a champion in the League of Legends who was always beaten: the madman of Zaun - Dr. Mundo.

-Mundo is a small business component that is out of the box (and maybe useless).
+Mundo is a tiny business development component that is out of the box (and maybe useless).
 It can provide some basic business implementation and programming conventions for Spring Boot applications.
-Its main content comes from some special needs in my study and work, so you probably don't need it.
+It's main content comes from some personal requirements in my study and work, so you probably don't need it.

 ## Features